emilyvertosick/Statistics-Course/docs/09-answers.md

 **This is a lab study of two candidate tumor-suppressor genes (gene1 and gene2).
 Wild-type mice are compared with mice that have gene1 knocked-out, gene2 knocked-out or both.
 The presence of tumors is measured after 30 days.
 Do the genes suppress cancer?**

 The obvious thing to do would be to use `epi.2by2` with "cancer" and "gene1", and then with "cancer" and "gene2".
 Superficially this would suggest that gene1 is a tumor suppressor gene and gene2 is not.
-However, don't get too fixated on p values.
+However, don't get too fixated on p-values.
 The proportion of cancer in mice with gene2 knocked out is over twice that of controls.
 Remember that animal experiments tend to use a very small number of observations (a typical clinical trial has hundreds of patients, a typical lab study has maybe a dozen mice).
 So you might want to say that there is good evidence that gene1 is a tumor suppressor gene but that whilst evidence is suggestive for gene2, more research is needed.

 A BIG HOWEVER - have a look at the data or this table: